 WCSS has adapted our school lunch program to better support food security and nutrition within our community.
-Our goal is to support the health and academic engagement of students by delivering snacks and lunch items Tuesdays, Wednesdays and Thursdays to Whistler’s four elementary schools.
+Our goal is to support the health and academic engagement of students by delivering snacks and lunch items Tuesdays, Wednesdays and Thursdays to all five of Whistler’s schools.
 There will be no application process.

 Snacks and lunch items will be available throughout the day for any children who may have forgotten to pack a lunch and/or require additions to their lunch.
 Food will be provided in low profile packaging that can be obtained from a communal student access fridge.
 All food items that are prepared or repackaged will be date stamped and labelled clearly with ingredients, allergy alerts, or to denote items that are for a restricted diet.